rpmcruz/objdetect/README.md

 ![Model output example](imgs/output.png)

 The result is not very good because we are using a very crude backbone.
-Furthermore, losses could be improved, e.g. using focal sigmoid loss like RetineNet instead of BCE, or predicting "centerness" like FCOS, amongst other possible optimizations.
+Furthermore, losses could be improved, e.g. using focal sigmoid loss like RetinaNet instead of BCE, or predicting "centerness" like FCOS, amongst other possible optimizations.
+Not to mention anchors and multi-scale grids.

 When using multiple grids, then the method `od.inv_grid.MultiLevelInvTransform()` should be used where dependencies are specified on what multiple grids should be used to produce the final grid (e.g., `dependencies={'bboxes': ['bboxes1', 'bboxes2', ...]}`.